Felipi12/Felipi12/README.md

 ![MyPhoto](/eu.png)

-# That's a me!
-Felipe!
+## That's a me!
+Felipe! :star2:

- :person_with_blond_hair: Welcome to my GitHub profile! :satisfied:
+`Welcome to my GitHub profile!` :satisfied:

 Be sure to take a look and feel free to cantct me whenever you feel needed to :-)